Greetings from Cushendun12th March 2019

 Between 2017 and 2020, Causeway Coast and Glens Borough Council Museum Services supported a range of community-led projects, along with a range of events, showcases and resources exploring the history of the Causeway area.

 Hervey Heritage Trail

-Hervey Heritage Group produced a heritage trail identifying sites associated with the Earl Bishop Fredrick Hervey.
+Hervey Heritage Group produced a heritage trail and booklet identifying sites associated with the Earl Bishop Frederick Hervey.
 They also created two interpretive information panels which were installed at Tamlaghfinlagan Parish Church, Ballykelly, and St Aidan’s Church, Magilligan.
 Their research has provided an opportunity for people, locals and visitors alike, to learn about this colourful eighteenth century character.

-A digital copy of the Hervey Heritage Trail leaflet may be downloaded from RESOURCES.
+A digital copy of the Hervey Heritage Trail booklet and interpretive panels may be downloaded from RESOURCES.